This collection was curated by an ASCCC OERI discipline lead. A comprehensive list of current discipline leads is available.

 Texts

-- Introduction to Philosophy: Philosophy of Mind (Salazar, 2020) – Rebus Community
+- Introduction to Philosophy: Philosophy of Mind (Salazar, 2020) – Rebus Community (CC BY)

-Introduction to Philosophy: Philosophy of Mind (Salazar, 2020) – LibreTexts
+Introduction to Philosophy: Philosophy of Mind (Salazar, 2020) – LibreTexts (CC BY)

-(CC BY) Contemporary anthology textbook with articles covering traditional and current topics and philosophers in philosophy of mind.
+Contemporary anthology textbook with articles covering traditional and current topics and philosophers in philosophy of mind.

 Online Collections of Interest